FOLLOW US ON:

 For those families who buy their firewood, the DelAgua stove saves money which can be spent on education.

-Households require 71% less wood so make an immediate 71% saving on wood expenditure, the fourth biggest household expense in Rwanda.
+Households require 71% less wood so make an immediate 71% saving on wood expenditure.
 Families can use this money to support their children’s education and buy school books.
-Regular school attendance with the right resources means the children of rural Rwanda are getting the quality of education they need to thrive in the future.
+Regular school attendance with the right resources means children are getting the quality of education they need to thrive in the future.

 The project is funded by the sale of carbon credits.
-Help more children attend school, provide more life-changing stoves, offset your carbon footprint and buy carbon credits directly from DelAgua, via the UNFCCC site.
+Help more children attend school, provide more life-changing stoves, offset your carbon footprint and buy carbon credits directly from DelAgua.